YuuSakaguchi/website/app/assets/doc/spec.md

 <br>
 Excellent question — what are our incentives?
 Our incentives are simple: 1.
 Develop a cross-platform notes app that respects privacy and follows principles that maximize longevity.
 2. Sustain the app and team, allowing us to continue doing what we love.

-Our revenue model is currently the [Standard Notes Pro subscription](/pro), which affords you a few neat features, like access to current and future Producer extensions (like the Note History extension), and priority support with setting up your own Standard Notes/Standard File server or Standard Notes based personal blog.
+We're currently trying the [Standard Notes Extended subscription](/extended), which provides subscribers with some benefits, like access to Advanced extensions (like the Note History extension and the Advanced Markdown Editor), and priority support with setting up a personal Standard Notes/Standard File server or Standard Notes based personal blog.

 **How do you know you'll be here for a while?**
 <br>